Interplay between perturbative and non-perturbative effects with the ARES method: Conclusions

 \section{Conclusions}

 In this paper we have presented a general method to compute the leading non-perturbative corrections to event-shape distributions in the two-jet region.
-All previous studies focused on observables that can only be handled analytically.
-The power of our method relies on a numerical algorithm suitable to treat any observable.
+The power of our method relies on a numerical algorithm suitable to treat any observable, including those leading to logarithmic enhancement in the linear power correction.
+Indeed, prior to our work, only few examples of such observables were studied, specifically those who could be handled analytically.
 The crucial point is that leading power-suppressed corrections can be modelled in terms of the emission of an ultra-soft gluon, accompanied by an ensemble of perturbative soft and collinear emissions.
 The only incalculable quantity is a moment, known as $\alpha_0$, of the soft effective coupling which determines ultra-soft emission probability.
 The integration over the remaining kinematic variables, i.e.\ rapidity and azimuth, is assumed to follow the perturbative soft emission matrix element squared.
 Therefore, the ultra-soft gluon can be considered as a ``special'' emission, which together with an arbitrary number of soft and collinear emissions, can be simulated numerically with the ARES method.
 In fact, similar contributions appear when computing NNLL corrections to two-jet event-shape distributions.

 First, we have validated the method to reproduce leading hadronisation corrections to all known event-shape distributions.
 Then, we have been able for the first time to compute the hadronisation correction to the distribution of the thrust major, which does not allow an analytic treatment, but for which data has existed for a long time.
 In order to do so, we had to tackle the problem of unphysical divergences of hadronisation corrections occurring for large values of recoil-sensitive event shapes, e.g.\ the total broadening and the thrust major itself.
 This is done by performing a subtraction procedure, so that all numerical integrations are finite, and unphysical divergences are treated fully analytically in a general way.